 Penalty for breach of local rules: Stroke-play 2 shots, Match-play loss of hole.

-When play is suspended by the Committee because of a dangerous situation, e.g. lightning, fog, or simply that the course is unfit for play, the klaxon will sound ONE PROLONGED NOTE to discontinue play.
+When play is suspended by the Committee because of a dangerous situation, e.g. lightning, fog, or simply that the course is unfit for play, the klaxon will sound ONE PROLONGED NOTE.

 If players are between holes they shall not start the next hole.